0Grit/update-qa-linux-client/README.md

     _this creates a 'template device' in 'app_dir_template'.
 Multiple devices can be created by copying the directory_

 *  Run the client.
-    *   source venv/bin/activate [ TODO: Remove from venv from container ]
+    *   source venv/bin/activate [ TODO: Remove venv from container ]
     *   create new device from template: cp -r app_dir_template 01
     *   cd to directory where the binary is.
 This is an important step as update expects the shell scripts to be 3 level up  and firmware is downloaded in the $PWD